EdwinWenink/archive_fever/content/posts/40-arch_background.md

 You can specify a background of your choice for the greeter if you think a black screen is a bit too boring.
 Some people also think that just having *one* background is too boring.
 This quick write-up shows how you can pick a different background each time you boot up your system.
-If you do not use LightDM, you can easily adapt the instructions in this post.
+If you do not use LightDM, you can easily adapt the instructions in this post to your needs.
 I will discuss two different scenarios.

 ### Scenario 1: Static Greeter background, random thereafter